GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 5 yards

 **Effect**: You cause an object to return to the relative position it occupied up to a number of minutes ago equal to the tier of the spell.
-A creature can be targeted by this spell, but is instead returned a to the point occupied measured in rounds not minutes.
+A creature can be targeted by this spell, but is instead returned a point occupied measured in rounds not minutes.
 A creature affected by this must make a [Rflx] save or become prone or vulnerable (their choice, if they are already affected by one, they must choose the other).
 You may choose to grant that creature a bonus to its save equal to your [Magic] bonus.

 **At Higher Tiers**: Each tier above minimum increases the range by 1 yard and the casting time by 1 action.